-Now that the famed Only Fans has announced a porn ban the site is in the news more than ever.
-This has brought out a number of pro and anti sex work voices to hash it out in the battle of ideas.
-I welcome this.
-Though I note ration thought is not the only thing needed to end the constant attacks on prostitution.
-Especially when it is connected to large financial institutions or self-inflicted from within the adult entertainment industry.
-Take Only Fans as the case in point.
-Just over a year ago the site announced it was adding thousands of new users a day.
-Now it is seemingly going to destroy that user base in the same way Tumblr did.
-Yet in the current environment there is no chance that people will stop taking off their clothes and having sex on screen.
-There is even less chance that people will stop watching it.
+Now that the famous OnlyFans has announced a porn ban, the site is in the news more than ever.
+This has sparked a debate between proponents and opponents of sex work.
+I welcome this discussion, although I believe that rational thought alone is insufficient to end the constant attacks on prostitution, particularly when they come from large financial institutions or arise from within the adult entertainment industry itself.
+OnlyFans serves as a case in point.
+Just over a year ago, the site announced it was gaining thousands of new users daily.
+Now, it appears that they are on the verge of losing that user base, similar to what happened with Tumblr.
+However, in the current environment, there is no chance that people will stop undressing and engaging in sexual activities on screen, and there is even less chance that people will stop watching it.

-I see the growing popularity of live web cams as a positive development.
-It’s sexy, it’s safe for everybody involved, and it empowers women to choose their own path and set their own limits.
+“I see the growing popularity of live webcams as a positive development.
+It’s sexy, it’s safe for everyone involved, and it empowers women to choose their own path and set their own limits.”

 She’s right.
 Sites like Fire Cams provide a platform for performers to connect with an audience.
 People who wish to showcase their bodies in exchange for money go there, and others who want to pay to view those bodies go there too.
 What is inherently wrong with this?
 How is it any different from a traditional newspaper with its classified ads section?
 Mechanics who want to offer their services in exchange for money advertise there, and others who need their vehicles fixed read those ads.
 No one complains.
 Is it because adults cannot handle nudity?
 Centuries of successful human reproduction suggest otherwise, despite ongoing rumors about people engaging in sexual activities through holes in sheets.